 - University of Wyoming (50.0%)

 There was one school in Wyoming that had graduates take the CPA exam for the first time (with an advanced degree) in 2015.
 The 50.0% pass rate was slightly higher than the national pass rate of 48.4% for all candidates in 2015 (with a bachelor’s or master’s degree).
 The first-time pass rate is a helpful metric for comparing the success of graduates of a CPA program although the numbers may be skewed with smaller programs.
 For extensive statistics for all schools, see the 2015 NASBA Uniform CPA Examination Candidate Performance report provided by the National Association of State Boards of Accountancy (NASBA).

 Top Master’s in Accounting Programs in Wyoming

 University of Wyoming (Laramie, WY)

 University of Wyoming offers a Masters of Science (MS) in Accounting degree particularly geared towards students who have obtained a bachelor’s in accounting; however, the program can be taken by non-accounting majors if prerequisites are met.
-The minimum 30 credit hour degree program includes courses in accounting and business, which may be complemented by electives in other closely related areas.
+The minimum 30-credit hour degree program includes courses in accounting and business, which may be complemented by electives in other closely-related areas.
 Courses offered include Seminar in Managerial Accounting, Fraud Examination, Survey of International Accounting, and Advanced Problems in Accounting.
-Students may pursue the degree full or part-time.
-Under the full-time study, it is possible to complete the degree in two full semesters plus a summer semester.
+Students may pursue the degree full- or part-time.
+With full-time study, it is possible to complete the degree in two full semesters plus a summer semester.
 Graduates are qualified to sit for the Uniform CPA Exam.
 Students and alumni receive dedicated career planning support and services from the Johnson Career Center within the College of Business.
-US News ranks University of Wyoming #161 in National Universities.
+US News ranks University of Wyoming #183 (tie) in National Universities.
 Tuition at the University of Wyoming is affordable, especially given its low student-faculty ratio and small class sizes.